CLAIRE-Labo/python-ml-research-template/README.md

 ## Overview

-This is a template used for starting python machine learning research projects with hardware acceleration at the EPFL <insert-lab-name> lab.
+This is a template used for starting python machine learning research projects with hardware acceleration at the EPFL CLAIRe lab.
 It features and encourages good practices for:

 - Reproducible environments that can be used/deployed on multiple platforms with hardware acceleration.